hujhax/austin-improv-wiki/Troupes/Piss and Vinaigrette.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Kareem and Kaci have performed well over 1000 shows together, both as the award-winning improv troupe Parallelogramophonograph and with The Hideout Theatre.
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Kareem and Kaci have performed well over 1000 shows together, both as the award-winning improv troupe Parallelogramophonograph and with The Hideout Theatre.
 But until now they have never performed a show with just the two of them.
-Whatever happens, it's sure to be a super-connected, delightful show.</blockquote>
+Whatever happens, it's sure to be a super-connected, delightful show.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]